Become Job Ready with CollegeDekho Assured Program

 • F = ma where m = mass, F = force, and a = acceleration Newton’s Second Law.

-F is the termed as net force on the mass m.
+F is termed as the net force on the mass m.

 • f = µN f = friction force, where N = normal force and µ = coefficient of friction.